 Greetings from Paul, Silas and Timothy

-4 We know, brothers loved by God, that you are chosen, 5 and that our Good News came to you not in word only, but also in power, and in the Holy Spirit, and with much assurance.
+4 We know, brothers, loved by God, that you are chosen, 5 and that our Gospel came to you not only in word, but also in power, and in the Holy Spirit, and with much assurance.
 You know what kind of men we showed ourselves to be among you for your sake.
 6 You became imitators of us and of the Lord, having received the word in much affliction, with joy of the Holy Spirit, 7 so that you became an example to all who believe in Macedonia and in Achaia.

 1 Thessalonians 2

-1 For you yourselves know, brothers, our visit to you was not in vain, 2 but having suffered before and been shamefully treated, as you know, at Philippi, we grew bold in our God to tell you the Good News of God in much conflict.
+1 For you yourselves know, brothers, our visit to you was not in vain, 2 but having suffered before and been shamefully treated, as you know, at Philippi, we grew bold in our God to tell you the Gospel of God despite much opposition.

 3 For our exhortation is not of error, nor of uncleanness, nor in deception.
-4 But even as we have been approved by God to be entrusted with the Good News, so we speak: not as pleasing men, but God, who tests our hearts.
+4 But even as we have been approved by God to be entrusted with the Gospel, so we speak, not as pleasing men, but God, who tests our hearts.
 5 For neither were we at any time found using words of flattery, as you know, nor a cloak of covetousness (God is witness), 6 nor seeking glory from men (neither from you nor from others), when we might have claimed authority as apostles of Christ.
 7 But we were gentle among you, like a nursing mother cherishes her own children.
-8 Even so, affectionately longing for you, we were well pleased to impart to you, not the Good News of God only, but also our own souls, because you had become very dear to us.
+8 Even so, affectionately longing for you, we were well pleased to impart to you, not only the Gospel of God, but also our own souls, because you had become very dear to us.

-14 For you, brothers, became imitators of the assemblies of God which are in Judea in Christ Jesus; for you also suffered the same things from your own countrymen, even as they did from the Jews 15 who killed both the Lord Jesus and their own prophets, and drove us out, and don’t please God, and are contrary to all men, 16 forbidding us to speak to the Gentiles that they may be saved, to fill up their sins always.
+14 For you, brothers, became imitators of the churches of God which are in Judea in Christ Jesus, for you also suffered the same things from your own countrymen, even as they did from the Jews 15 who killed both the Lord Jesus and their own prophets, and drove us out, and do not please God, and are contrary to all men, 16 forbidding us to speak to the Gentiles that they may be saved, to fill up their sins always.
 But wrath has come on them to the uttermost.

 Paul’s Longing to Visit

 17 But we, brothers, being bereaved of you for a short season, in presence, not in heart, tried even harder to see your face with great desire, 18 because we wanted to come to you—indeed, I, Paul, once and again—but Satan hindered us.
-19 For what is our hope, or joy, or crown of rejoicing?
-Isn’t it even you, before our Lord Jesus at his coming?
+19 For who is our hope, or joy, or crown of rejoicing if it is not you yourselvves, before our Lord Jesus at his coming?
 20 For you are our glory and our joy.

 A Psalm by Asaph.